On tripartite common graphs: Introduction

 \section{Introduction}

-Ramsey's theorem states that, for a fixed graph $H$, every 2-edge-colouring of $K_n$ contains a monochromatic copy of $H$ whenever $n$ is large enough.
-Perhaps one of the most natural questions after Ramsey's theorem is then how many copies of monochromatic $H$ can be guaranteed to exist.
-To formalise this question, let the \emph{Ramsey multiplicity} $M(H;n)$ be the minimum number of labelled copies of monochromatic $H$ over all 2-edge-colouring of $K_n$.
-We define the \emph{Ramsey multiplicity constant} $C(H)$ is defined by
+Ramsey's theorem states that for a fixed graph $H$, every 2-edge-colouring of $K_n$ contains a monochromatic copy of $H$ whenever $n$ is large enough.
+Perhaps one of the most natural questions extending Ramsey's theorem is how many monochromatic copies of $H$ can be guaranteed to exist.
+To formalise this question, let the \emph{Ramsey multiplicity} $M(H;n)$ be the minimum number of labelled monochromatic copies of $H$ over all 2-edge-colourings of $K_n$.
+We define the \emph{Ramsey multiplicity constant} $C(H)$ as

 where $v$ is the number of vertices in $H$.
-One may easily check that $C(H)\leq 2^{1-e(H)}$ by considering the random colouring of $K_n$.
-A graph is \emph{common} if $C(H)=2^{1-e(H)}$.
+A random 2-edge-coloring of $K_n$ shows $C(H)\leq 2^{1-e(H)}$.
+We say a graph is \emph{common} if $C(H)=2^{1-e(H)}$.
 For example, Goodman's formula~\cite{G59} implies that a triangle is common, i.e., $C(K_3)=1/4$.

 In 1962, Erd\H{o}s~\cite{E62common} conjectured that every complete graph $K_t$ is common.
 This was later generalised by Burr and Rosta~\cite{BR80}, who conjectured that in fact every graph $H$ is common.
 In the late 1980s, both conjectures were disproved.
-Sidorenko~\cite{Sid89common} gave an example, a triangle plus a pendant edge, of an uncommon graph, and Thomason~\cite{Thom89} proved that every $K_t$, $t\geq 4$, is uncommon.
+Sidorenko~\cite{Sid89common} proved that a triangle plus a pendant edge is an uncommon graph, and Thomason~\cite{Thom89} proved that $K_t$ is uncommon for $t\geq 4$.

-Since then, more examples of uncommon graphs have been found.
+Since then more examples of uncommon graphs have been found.
 For instance, Jagger, \v{S}\v{t}ov\'{i}\v{c}ek and Thomason~\cite{JST96} proved that every graph containing $K_4$ as a subgraph is uncommon, and Fox~\cite{F08} proved that $C(H)$ can be exponentially smaller than the commonality bound $2^{1-e(H)}$.

-Despite its importance, the full classification of common graphs is still a wide open problem.
-Finding bipartite common graphs relies entirely on the recent progress on Sidorenko's conjecture~\cite{Sid92}, since the conjecture implies that every bipartite graph is common.
-The converse is however unknown to be true or not, although very recently it was shown~\cite{KNNVW20} that a bipartite graph satisfies Sidorenko's conjecture if and only if it is common in \emph{any} multi-colour sense.
-There have been some progress on Sidorenko's conjecture (see, for example,~\cite{CL20} and references therein) but the full conjecture remains open.
+Despite many results on the topic, the full classification of common graphs is still a wide open problem.
+All known examples of bipartite common graphs connect with progress on Sidorenko's conjecture~\cite{Sid92}, since the conjecture implies that every bipartite graph is common.
+The converse is also an open question --- does every bipartite common graph satisfies Sidorenko's conjecture?
+Very recently it was shown~\cite{KNNVW20} that a bipartite graph satisfies Sidorenko's conjecture if and only if it is common in \emph{any} multi-colour sense.
+There has been some progress on Sidorenko's conjecture (see, for example,~\cite{CL20} and references therein) but the full conjecture remains open.